Non-diversified portfolios with subjective expected utility: Abstract

 \section{Abstract}

-Although diversification is the typical strategy followed by risk-averse investors, non-diversified positions that allocate all resources to a single asset, state of the world or revenue stream are common too.
-Focusing on demand under uncertainty, we first clarify how this kind of behavior is compatible with risk-averse subjective expected utility maximization under beliefs that assign a strictly positive probability to every state.
-We then show that whenever finitely many non-diversified choices are rationalizable in this way under some such beliefs and risk-averse preferences, they are simultaneously rationalizable under the \textit{same} beliefs by many qualitatively distinct risk-averse as well as risk-seeking and risk-neutral preferences.\\
+Diversification is the typical investment strategy of risk-averse agents.
+However, non-diversified positions that allocate all resources to a single asset, state of the world or revenue stream are common too.
+We show that whenever finitely many non-diversified demands under uncertainty are compatible with risk-averse subjective expected utility maximization under strictly positive beliefs, they are also rationalizable under the same beliefs by many qualitatively distinct risk-averse as well as risk-neutral and risk-seeking preferences.\\

 Keywords: Investment under uncertainty; Non-diversification; Subjective expected utility; Demand; Revealed preference.

 \begin{quotation}

 \textit{``But the wise man saith,}